YangLiuqing-add/DDUL/README.md

 **Note**

 In Matlab, you should choose 0 or 1 to select synthetic or field data.
 In Python, you should choose the Input_patches of 2D/3D synthetic or field data.
-It is important that yc_patch3d.m and yc_patch3d_inv.m come from "Fast dictionary learning for noise attenuation of multidimensional seismic data," and are introduced in detail in (https://github.com/chenyk1990/reproducible_research).
+It is important that the yc_patch3d.m comes from "Fast dictionary learning for noise attenuation of multidimensional seismic data" and is introduced in detail in (https://github.com/chenyk1990/reproducible_research).